 Skip to content

-This section connects the notation in Lu, Li, and Love (2021) to the bpgmm interface.
+This section connects the notation in Li, Lu, and Love (2021) to the bpgmm interface.
 It describes the fitted model, the covariance labels, and the RJMCMC switches used by the sampler.
 Full fitted examples are given in the getting-started and worked-example vignettes.

 Observation model